willsanderson/Hemma/README.md

 - `themes/hemma/` → `/config/themes/hemma/`
 - `packages/hemma_helpers.yaml` → `/config/packages/`
 - `www/hemma/` → `/config/www/hemma/`
-- `www/layout-card-modified/` → `/config/www/layout-card-modified/`

 ### 3) Add Lovelace resources
 In Settings → Dashboards → Resources, add:

+- `/local/hemma/scripts/layout-card-modified.js` (from this repo)
-- `/local/layout-card-modified/layout-card-modified.js` (from this repo)
+- `/local/hemma/scripts/navbar-popup-caret.js` (from this repo)
-- `/local/navbar-popup-caret/navbar-popup-caret.js`(from this repo)
+- `/local/hemma/scripts/navbar-sidebar-offset.js` (from this repo)
-- `/local/navbar-sidebar-offset/navbar-sidebar-offset.js`(from this repo)
+- `/local/hemma/scripts/navbar-scroll.js` (from this repo)
+- `/local/hemma/scripts/swipe-card-patch.js` (from this repo, required for Plex Recently Added popup)
-- `/local/hemma/fonts/hanken-grotesk.css`(from this repo)
+- `/local/hemma/fonts/hanken-grotesk.css` (from this repo)
 - `/hacsfiles/button-card/button-card.js` (should already be present if installed via HACS)
-- `/hacsfiles/lovelace-navbar-card/navbar-card.js` (should already be present if installed via HACS) Settings → Dashboards → Resources → Add Resource /local/hemma/fonts/hanken-grotesk.css
+- `/hacsfiles/lovelace-navbar-card/navbar-card.js` (should already be present if installed via HACS)

 ### 4) Register the Hemma dashboard
 Add (or verify) in your `configuration.yaml`: